napari/napari/docs/explanations/performance.md

   frame.

 **Interruptible**
-* Modeless operations can be interrupted by simply performing some other action.
-  If imagery is loading in the background, you can interrupt it just by navigating to somewhere else.
+* Modeless operations are best.
+They can interrupted by simply performing some other action.
+For example is imagery is loading in the background, you can interrupt it just by navigating to somewhere else.
 * Modal operations that disable the UI should have a cancel button when possible unless they are very short.
 * The user should never feel “trapped”.